calebjmatthews/endless-desert/concept.md

   - "Hourglass" class used to calculate tick related events
   - Production/consumption always calculated using a diff between two timestamps
   - P/C sets for buildings have a "tier" which is determined by the complexity of the resources they're consuming, one higher than the highest tiered resource that went into its production.
 For example, a cistern has a tier of 0 because it consumes nothing to produce water.
 Bread has a tier of 2, because it consumes water (tier 0, ignored) and grain (tier 1, increased by 1)
   - The effective rates of all buildings are calculated, relative to the resources available, and this rate is stored and used until one or more buildings are changed.
-Lower tiered products are given priority.
-For example, if there was not enough water to fulfill all buildings, a kitchen could be producing bread at 100% capacity but another kitchen could only be producing honeyed bread at 67% capacity (assuming 2/min water was available out of 3/min water requirement)
+Resources will be used at 100% capacity until a required resource is exhaused
-  - When calculating larger timestamp durations (>10 seconds), if one or more resources have a negative production the hourglass will calculate what % of the diff the building can operate before its resource is exhausted, and this will be set as the end of the end of the calculation.
-Another calculation will be performed with the remainder of the time, treating the stockpile of the resource as exhausted
+  - When calculating larger timestamp durations (>10 seconds), if one or more resources have a negative production the hourglass will calculate when the negative resource will run out, and then recalculate rates for that resource.
+The resource will be rounded down and set at 0 at this point

 Building display:
   - Start by going through each building, and creating an array the building types with duplicates